 By Wilda Asmarini and Bernadette Christina

-(Reporting by Wilda Asmarini and Bernadette Christina Munthe; Writing by Fathin Ungku; Editing by Alison Williams and Edmund Blair)
+(Reporting by Wilda Asmarini, Bernadette Christina Munthe; Writing by Fransiska Nangoy; editing by Christian Schmollinger and Jane Wardell)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.